opencarecc/opencareMakerPlaybook/what_is_the_most_effective_way_to_document_a_proje.md

 1. The clearer your documentation, the more engaged online community you can grow
 2. The more you document, the more you tell the story of your product, which is a great asset for media coverage, supporters, and again, your online community
 3. Documentation helps you (yes, you!) keep track of your thoughts, how and where you have started and how you end now.
 4. If you can't present it, then something is wrong.
-Being able to organize your thougts and guide your community through replicating how following your project is a skill that you have to master in order for your project to survive.
+Being able to organize your thoughts and guide your community through replicating how following your project is a skill that you have to master in order for your project to survive.

 ## Real time
 Your documentation starts from day one of your project.
 You need to document your activity to help you build and engage your community, and you need to document the process of thinking and developing your project.
 As far as activities are concerned here are some helpful tips: